DeepFrame/deepframe-web/README.md

 # deepframe-web
-# 🚀 Front-end Development with Next.js 13 & FastAPI
+# 🚀 Front-end Development with Next.js 13

 This project is a modern front-end application built with **Next.js 13** and **TypeScript**, integrated with a **FastAPI** backend for handling authentication.
 It includes fully functional **login** and **signup** pages, secure API requests using **Axios**, and stores JWT tokens in the browser's **localStorage**.